 - Member of Dominican Bar Association

 Elizabeth Valentin is a partner with the law firm of Littman Krooks LLP.
-Ms. Valentin’s practice focuses on elder law, Medicaid planning, special needs planning, guardianships, asset protection planning, real estate, trust and estate administration and estate planning.
+Ms. Valentin’s practice focuses on elder law, Medicaid planning, special needs planning, guardianship, asset protection planning, real estate, trust and estate administration and estate planning.

 She is a frequent presenter to consumer and professional groups as well as advocacy organizations addressing the legal, financial and other related issues which affect our senior population.
+She is also an adjunct professor at New York Law School, where she teaches legal writing.

 She is a member of the New York State Bar Association (NYSBA), the Elder Law and Trusts & Estates Sections of the NYSBA, the New York County Lawyer’s Association and the Dominican Bar Association.
-Ms. Valentin is currently serving on the Executive Committee of the Elder Law Section as Co-Chair of the Diversity Committee
+Ms. Valentin is currently serving on the Executive Committee of the Elder Law Section as Co-Chair of the Diversity Committee.

 Elizabeth received her undergraduate degree from the University of Pennsylvania and her Juris Doctor degree from the City University of New York School of Law.